 Binance is the biggest crypto exchange in the world by trading volume.
-This is partly thanks to ease of use of its platform, but also thanks to the sheer number of cryptocurrencies available for trade.
+This is partly thanks to ease of use of its platform and low fees, but also thanks to the sheer number of cryptocurrencies available for trade.

 Having such a standing also means every single move made by the exchange can be seen as a sign and swing the market – particularly considering how volatile the Crypto market is.